A strictly commutative model for the cochain algebra of a space: Comparison of cochain functors

 \begin{proof}[Proof of Theorem~\ref{thm:chain-complex-level-comparison}] Combining Lemma~\ref{lem:AI-contractible}, Corollary~\ref{cor:properties-of-CI}(ii), Lemma~\ref{lem:BI-contractible}, and Lemma~\ref{lem:AI-BI-CI-level-equivalences}, the two maps $A^{\cI} \to B^{\cI}$ and $C^{\cI} \to B^{\cI}$ satisfy the hypotheses of Proposition~\ref{prop:equivalence-on-extensions}. \end{proof}

-We can now also prove Theorem~\ref{thm:AI-KI-adjunctions-intro} from the introduction: \begin{proof}[Proof of Theorem~\ref{thm:AI-KI-adjunctions-intro}] The adjunction $(A^{\cI},K^{\cI})$ arises from $A^{\cI}_{\bullet}$ by applying Construction~\ref{constr:adj}.
-Lemma~\ref{lem:AI-contractible} and Lemma~\ref{lem:latching-map-pos-I-fibration} show that $A^{\cI}$ sends cofibrations to positive level fibrations and thus to positive $\cI$-fibrations.
-Corollary~\ref{cor:hty-invariance-AI} implies that $A^{\cI}$ sends weak homotopy equivalences to positive level equivalences and thus to $\cI$-equivalences.
+We can now also prove Theorem~\ref{thm:AI-KI-adjunctions-intro} from the introduction: \begin{proof}[Proof of Theorem~\ref{thm:AI-KI-adjunctions-intro}] The adjunction $(A^{\cI}, \langle -\rangle_\cI)$ arises from $A^{\cI}_{\bullet}$ by applying Construction~\ref{constr:adj}.
+Lemma~\ref{lem:AI-contractible} and Lemma~\ref{lem:latching-map-pos-I-fibration} show that $A^{\cI}$ sends cofibrations to descending level fibrations and thus to descending $\cI$-fibrations.
+Corollary~\ref{cor:hty-invariance-AI} implies that $A^{\cI}$ sends weak homotopy equivalences to descending level equivalences and thus to $\cI$-equivalences.
 The rest is an immediate consequence of the self-duality of model structures with respect to the passage to opposite categories and the adjunction isomorphisms~\eqref{eq:D-adjunction}. \end{proof}